ismail-sallami/DataPool_1/README.md

 # DataPool_1
 This Symfony project shows how to collect data from different resources (DB, XML, JSON, ...), It shows the importance of use of Interfaces in OOP.
-Datapool ! is the all-in-one version, please check Datapool" for the DAO version.
+Datapool_1 is the all-in-one version, please check Datapool_2 for the DAO version.

 The application is created using Symfony2 framework, PHP 5.5and MySQL server under Linux OS (Ubuntu) and tested with the built-in php web server.